Sharing Custom Scalars Across Multiple Subgraphs

 1. Extract inline scalar definitions from individual subgraph repositories.

-2. Publish a shared npm/internal package containing the SDL string and resolver map.
+2. Publish a shared package that exports both the SDL string and the resolver instance.

-3. Update all subgraphs to import the package and remove local scalar definitions.
+3. Update every subgraph to import the package and delete its local definition.

-4. Pin the package version across services to guarantee synchronized deployments.
+4. Pin the package version across services so deployments stay synchronised.

 // packages/shared-scalars/src/DateTime.ts